parkmandpl/wp-basics/modules/plan/_posts/2000-01-04-planning-content.md

 - Read: [What Are the Must-Have Website Pages for Your Business? - WordPress.com](https://wordpress.com/go/web-design/what-are-the-must-have-website-pages-for-your-business/)

 #### Activity
 List the information or content you want your website to display.

-For example:
+Here are a few examples:
 - Services or products you offer
 - Your mission/vision/values
+- Bio/history
 - Business hours
 - Contact information
 - Online store
-- Bio/history
+- Blog
 - Photos
 - Videos
 - Portfolio